nick3point5/ga-fighters/README.md

 # G.A-Fighters

-This Application is a web-based game that give the user creative freedom.
-The user can sign-up for an account , create their own avatars and use them to fight other user’s avatars.
+This Application is a web-based game that gives the user creative freedom.
+The user can sign-up for an account, create their own avatars and use them to fight other users’ avatars.
 Win battles to gain levels, and skill points to increase your power and defeat stronger foes.

 ## Prerequisites